open-source-labs/Swell/README.md

 - Compose test suites in JavaScript with Chai-style TDD/BDD assertion syntax
 - Execute a collection of requests in succession and receive clear visual feedback of each test's status
 - Schedule requests on to be sent on a regular time interval to support endpoint functional validation tests
+- Register with Github to save and share Swell workspaces directly in your repository

 ## Supported Technologies